How to organize a workspace in Clockify

 In most cases, workspace settings can’t be overridden.
 However, there are some exceptions.

-Why would your team need more than one workspace?
+Does your team need more than one workspace?

 Here is the list of settings that are unique to a workspace, and that will reflect further down the process.